-Since white settlement of Australia over 80% of the koala's natural habitat has been destroyed and of the remaining 20% almost none is protected.
-In addition, most of the koala's remaining habitat occurs on privately owned land much of which is 'prime real estate'.
+Since white settlement of Australia over 80% of the koala's natural habitat has been destroyed and of the remaining 20% almost none is protected. <Most of the koala's remaining habitat occurs on privately owned land much of which is 'prime real estate'.
 Humans compete with koalas for land use throughout much of the koala's range.

 The Koala Habitat Atlas has been designed to assist land-use planners by providing much needed information on the occurrence and relative importance of suitable koala habitat so that informed and effective decisions on koala habitat conservation and management can be made.